Kabir Anurag: 2024

 In Italian F4, Anurag finished in the points twice throughout the season and finished 20th in the standings, with ten points.

 2025

 Anurag remained with US Racing for the 2025 Italian F4 Championship.
 Later that year, Anurag also raced in the E4 Championship with the team.

-GB3 Championship
+Formula Regional

+2025

 In October 2025, Anurag stepped up to GB3 to compete in the final two rounds with Xcel Motorsport.

+2026

+In 2026, Anurag stepped up to race for ART Grand Prix in the Formula Regional Middle East and Formula Regional Europe.

 Formula One

 In April 2024, it was confirmed that Anurag was signed by the Alpine Academy as their latest junior driver.
 He became the first Singaporean to join the Academy.